JackW6809/jqplay/README.md

 #### MySQL
 You must have a [MySQL](https://www.mysql.com/) or [MariaDB](https://mariadb.org/) database running.
 ### Makefile
-Running `make` will build the `jqplay` binary and the frontend assets.
+Running `make build` will build the `jqplay` binary and the frontend assets.

 ## Deployment - PostgreSQL
 ### Environment Variables